 Lights at the zoo

-According to their site, their advice regarding the pandemic is to maintain social distancing, washing your hands constantly, and of course, dress warmly as everything is outdoors.
+According to their site, their advice regarding the pandemic is to maintain social distancing, wash your hands constantly, and of course, dress warmly as everything is outdoors.

 The website doesn’t display any kind of extra safety precautions tips or updates concerning the pandemic, other than maintaining social distancing, washing your hands, and dressing warmly for the outdoor walks and fun.